m-mendes/security-architecture/README.md

  </p>

 <p><h4>Step 3 - If you already have helix installed and have activated Context Broker skip to step 4</h4>
-  <h4>For those who dosn't have already, follow helix's GitHub walkthrough to activate Context Broker
+  <h4>For those who don't have already, follow helix's GitHub walkthrough to activate Context Broker
 <a href="https://github.com/Helix-Platform/Sandbox-NG/blob/master/docs/create_cef_context_broker.md">Creating a CEF Context Broker</a></h4>
 <h4>To validate the connection follow the following walkthrough:</h4>
 <p> Copy the file creating_entity_on_helix to the notebook and change the IP